Blupo/ColorPane/docs/contributing.md

 Code contributions should target the [develop](https://github.com/Blupo/ColorPane/tree/develop) branch, unless they're critical fixes.
 ///

 If you have code you would like to contribute to ColorPane, please submit a pull request.
-ColorPane uses [Rojo](https://rojo.space) (version 7.4.1 as of this writing) for project management.
+ColorPane uses [Rojo](https://rojo.space) (version 7.4.3 as of this writing) for project management.
 When testing the plugin in Studio, serve `workspace.project.json` instead of the `default.project.json`.
 There will be 3 build objects in ServerStorage:

-* CPTester, which is a debug plugin that provides direct access to the ColorPane API script from the Workspace
+* CPTest, which is a debug plugin that provides direct access to the ColorPane API script from the Workspace
 * Companion, the Companion plugin
 * ColorPane, the ColorPane library